-The Theoretical Framework for Measuring Behavioral Self-Regulation in Interaction Contexts
+The Theoretical Framework for Measuring Behavioral Self-regulation in Interaction Contexts

 The relational developmental system framework suggests that children's development arises from integrative and bidirectional relations between an individual and multiple levels of their environment (Lerner, 2006; Lerner & Overton, 2008; Overton, 2006).
-According to this view, children's overt behaviors emerge from the interplay between their individual characteristics (e.g., gender and temperament) and interactions with others (Calkins, 2007; Lengua & Kovacs, 2005).
+According to this view, children's overt behaviors emerge from the interplay between their characteristics (e.g., gender and temperament) and interactions with others (Calkins, 2007; Lengua & Kovacs, 2005).
 McClelland et al. (2014) argued that while the development of self-regulation is relatively stable overall, children’s self-regulatory performances may vary by context.
 Children’s self-regulation can be influenced by individual characteristics and aspects of the environment.
 For example, Rimm-Kaufman et al. (2002) found that children with high levels of social boldness showed more off-task behaviors in classrooms (indicating poorer self-regulation), but these children exhibited less anger, aggression, and non-task behavior in classrooms when supported by sensitive and responsive teachers.
 Also, children with higher levels of negative reactivity are more likely to be affected by harsh parenting than those with lower reactivity (Belsky et al., 2007).
 These findings suggest that behavioral self-regulation is interactive and context-specific (Calkins, 2004).
 Therefore, it is important that children’s regulatory behaviors are interpreted in the context of specific interactions and relationships.

 There is a broad consensus that executive function underlies the self-regulation of individual behavioral responses (Koziol et al., 2012).
 Executive function refers to a set of high-level cognitive processes and has three key components: inhibitory control, working memory, and cognitive flexibility (Duncan et al., 2007).
 Each component supports the mechanisms through which children regulate their thoughts and behaviors in the pursuit of goals (McClelland et al., 2010).
-Inhibitory control (i.e., inhibition) is the ability to inhibit a dominant response in favor of a more adaptive one, and is important for children controlling their impulses and following instructions.
+Inhibitory control (i.e., inhibition) is the ability to inhibit a dominant response in favor of a more adaptive one and is important for children controlling their impulses and following instructions.
 Working memory (i.e., updating) is the ability to hold and maintain (or otherwise manipulate) information during the course of ongoing mental activities , it enables children to hold instructions in mind as they carry them out .
 Finally, cognitive flexibility (i.e., shifting) is the ability to shift attention and adapt to changing goals while ignoring distractions , it enables children to persist during challenging tasks or instructions.
 Successful behavioral self-regulation typically involves the behavioral integration of all three executive functions (Spinola et al., 2017).
 For example, a child must seamlessly integrate the three components when following a series of instructions: holding the instructions in mind, updating them as they complete each step, shifting between tasks effectively, and ignoring distractions (Cameron et al., 2008; McClelland et al., 2007; Morrison et al., 2010).
 Evidence suggests that measures of self-regulation that capture all three executive function processes are more effective, as these functions underpin self-regulation in children (Caughy et al., 2013; McClelland et al., 2014).
 In this study, the basic principles of the relational developmental systems perspective and the multidimensional perspective on executive function (inhibitory control, working memory, and cognitive flexibility) were used to develop a measure of preschoolers' behavioral self-regulation in the contexts of child-adult interactions.

 Ecological Validity Issues of Self-regulation Measures